General Motors EV1: Demise

 Despite favorable customer reception, GM believed that electric cars occupied an unprofitable niche of the automobile market.
-The company ended production of the EV1 in 1999, after 1,117 examples were produced over its three-year manufacture.
+The company ended production of the EV1 in 1999, after 1,117 examples had been produced over three years.
 In February 2002, GM notified lessees that they would be recalling the cars, contradicting an earlier statement in which Stewart said that the company had no intention of taking vehicles back from customers.
 The EV1 program was completely terminated in late 2003 under GM CEO Rick Wagoner.

 Fifty-eight EV1 drivers submitted letters and deposit checks to GM, proposing lease extensions that would impose no financial burden on the company.
 They offered to assume responsibility for all maintenance and repairs and allowed GM the right to end the lease if major expenses arose.
 In June 2002, GM rejected the proposal and returned the checks, which totaled more than $22,000.
 In 2003, actor Peter Horton reported in the Los Angeles Times that he had attempted to lease an EV1 but was told he could "join their waiting list [of a few thousand]" with an unspecified number of others, and that his chances of receiving a vehicle were minimal.
 In March 2005, GM spokesman Dave Barthmuss told The Washington Post that "there [was] an extremely passionate, enthusiastic and loyal following for this particular vehicle [...]
 There simply [were not] enough of them at any given time to make a viable business proposition for GM to pursue long term".